"We have been together forever! We aren't married, but don't I have any rights?"

 Committed Intimate Relationship (commonly referred to in the legal world as "CIR" cases) actions are an area of law that has not every family law practitioner deals with on a regular basis or is even familiar with.
 Our team has handled countless cases, securing successful outcomes for our clients in settlement agreements, mediations, and at trial when needed.
 This is an area of family law we are passionate about explaining to our clients and in making certain their rights are protected and actualized.
 Many times clients will come to see us after they have met with other attorneys who have not been able to give them a thorough evaluation of their situation.
 We can answer the tough questions about Committed Intimate Relationships.
 We will tell you what you are facing, whether it is what you want to hear or not.
 The best tool you can have in a complicated arena like this is knowledge.

 Whether you are entering into, are in the midst of, or are facing the end of a committed intimate relationship, we are here to help.
-Our experienced Family Law attorneys will help you navigate this complicated and emotional process objectively.
-We have the expertise, knowledge, and compassion to assist you effectively and collaboratively as you enter the next phase of your life.
-Please contact us to meet for a private consultation to discuss your situation.
+Our experienced family law attorneys will help you navigate this complicated and emotional process objectively.